 Leveraged Trading Examples

-For example, if you trade with 10x leverage, you can open a position that is 10 times the size of your investment.
-However, in this case both the profit and loss amount increases.
-If the opened position progresses positively, this turns into profit for the investors.
-Even if the opened position progresses contrary to expectations, this means that the investor will suffer a loss.
-Since the position will be opened with 10x leverage, in both cases the profit or loss will be realized with a 10x effect on the investors.
-Of course, the leverage ratio can be at different rates.
-However, even if this ratio changes, the working logic of other leveraged transaction examples is the same.
+For example, if you trade with 10x leverage, you can open a position that’s 10 times the size of your investment.
+However, this also means that both the potential profit and loss are increased.
+If the position moves in the right direction, the investor makes a profit.
+On the other hand, if the position moves against expectations, the investor will be faced with in a loss.
+Since the position is opened with 10x leverage, both profit and loss will be incresed by 10 times.
+Of course, leverage can be applied at different rates, but regardless of the ratio, the principle of leveraged trading works the same way.

 How to Calculate Leverage?